SamuelPallo/newwork-be/README.md

 - **Security:**
   - Security config could be refactored for clarity and extensibility
   - No role-based access tests
+  - No password reset or account recovery flows; would benefit from a secure password reset feature (e.g., email with token)
 - **Resilience:**
   - Resilience features (e.g., retries, circuit breakers) are basic and could be expanded
 - **Database:**